otsokarhu/JuttuSaitti/README.md

 JuttuSaitti is an online forum, where people can register, create new conversation topics and comment them.

-For now, users can register, login, add categories and then topics to them with unique content, and comment on those topics
+For now, users can register, login, add categories and then topics to them with unique content, and comment on those topics, and delete topics and comments.
+Admin can delete categories (admin's username is 'otso' and password is 'salasana'), Admin can also see contact requests.

-To Do:
-contact page
-deleting topics and comments

 How to start it: